MichaelLarocca/blog-michael-jude-larocca/posts/2024/01-24/building-a-dropdown-menu-in-react-a-step-by-step-guide.md

 ---
-title: "A Guide to Better Code Organization in React through File Separation"
+title: "Building a Dropdown Menu in React: A Step-by-Step Guide"
 tags:
   [
     "react",